Mary Jane Watson: Ultimate Marvel

 In the six months since the events of Ultimatum, Peter and Mary Jane have once again broken up and become estranged.
 Mary Jane especially has become withdrawn and consumed in her work for the school webcast.
 Although Peter was now in a relationship with Gwen Stacy, he and MJ started to repair their friendship.
 Gwen eventually broke up with Peter, realizing he loved MJ more.
 Her appearance has also drastically changed as she now has much shorter hair and wears glasses.
 She would gradually ditch this look as she and Peter reunited as a couple.
 Peter would later seemingly perish in battle with Norman Osborn and the Sinister Six while saving his Aunt May's life.
 Mary Jane contemplated writing a tell-all exposé on how Fury had failed Peter after his death, but abandoned the idea when she saw Fury's genuine remorse at how he had failed to protect Peter.

-When the Peter Parker of Earth-616 briefly crossed into the Ultimate universe, Gwen called Mary Jane to inform her about his presence, but even after seeing the older Peter leave the house, MJ was unable to bring herself to talk to him, running away when Peter noticed her.

 It is eventually revealed that Peter somehow survived his fateful ordeal, waking up in an abandoned lab in San Francisco.
 Peter made his way back to New York and reunited with Mary Jane.
 The two dug up his grave to find no body in the casket.
 After reuniting with Aunt May and Gwen, and meeting up with Miles Morales, Peter helped his successor confront Norman Osborn, who indicated his OZ formula had effectively granted any infused with it immortality, himself and Peter included.
 Upon defeating Osborn, Peter elects to leave New York, with Mary Jane deciding to travel with him, and the two depart the city in her family car.

 During the Secret Wars (2015) event and the tie-in Ultimate End, the Ultimate Universe was destroyed by a reality-breaking Incursion and formed part of the patchwork planet Battleworld.
-Despite appearances from Miles, 616 Peter, Ganke, Gwen and Aunt May, both Ultimate Peter and Mary Jane are absent from the story.

-At the conclusion of the 2017 event Spider-Men II, it is revealed that the Ultimate Universe had been restored to the multiverse and that Peter has returned to New York with Mary Jane and had now fully reestablished himself as Spider-Man (Miles Morales having been integrated into Earth 616 history following the events of Secret Wars).
-Mary Jane makes a brief appearance contacting Peter to let him know he is late for a party.
+At the conclusion of the 2017 event Spider-Men II, it is revealed that the Ultimate Universe had been restored to the multiverse and that Peter has returned to New York with Mary Jane and had now fully reestablished himself as Spider-Man.